MultiSafepay/docs/content/payments/about-payments/evaluating-uncleared-transactions.md

 There are risks associated with accepting credit card payments.
 You bear the risk of financial damage (e.g. due to fraud), for which neither MultiSafepay nor the cardholder is accountable.

-You must review and evaluate all **Uncleared** transactions, and either authorize or decline them.
+You must review and evaluate all uncleared transactions, and either authorize or decline them.

 ## Fraud score
-All **Uncleared** transactions are assigned a fraud score from 1-10 (10 being the most at risk of fraud).
+All uncleared transactions are assigned a fraud score from 1-10: 10 being the most at risk of fraud.
 Transactions that score 10 aren't always fraudulent, and low-scoring transactions may still carry risk.

-Transactions that score 6 to 8 you can accept or decline yourself in MultiSafepay account following the steps below.
+Transactions that score 6 to 8 you can accept or decline yourself in your MultiSafepay dashboard following the steps below.

 Transactions that score 8 or above can only be approved by MultiSafepay.
 For help with evaluating potential risks or fraud indicators, and professional advice, email the Risk Team at <risk@multisafepay.com>

 The final decision to authorize or decline transactions lies with you.
 MultiSafepay is not responsible nor liable for any damage after you authorize a payment.

-## Reviewing Uncleared transactions
+## Reviewing uncleared transactions

-When Uncleared transactions are awaiting your approval, you receive notification in your MultiSafepay account and by email to the address provided under **Contact details** in your account.
+When uncleared transactions are awaiting your approval, you receive a notification in your MultiSafepay dashboard and by email to the address provided under **Contact details** for your account.

-{{< blue-notice >}} **Note:** You can only authorize or decline **Uncleared** transactions in your MultiSafepay account.
+{{< blue-notice >}} **Note:** You can only authorize or decline uncleared transactions in your MultiSafepay dashboard.
 If you take no action, the transaction automatically expires after 5 days. {{< /blue-notice >}}

-To view the list of uncleared payments, click on the notification, or:
+To view uncleared transactions, click on the notification, or:

-1. Sign in to your MultiSafepay account.
+1. Sign in to your MultiSafepay dashboard.
 2. Go to **Transactions** > **Uncleared transactions**.
 3. Click each transaction in the list to view the **Transaction details** page.